toolmanorg/project-one/docs/README.md

-not ready for prime time
+Sorry, we're not ready for prime time.